gmac/sass-thematic/README.md

 You're building a site that gets themed with customizable colors, fonts, sizes, etc. So, you set up a base stylesheet for the site, and then maintain a separate theme stylesheet for custom style overrides.

-This works, but makes updates difficult.
-Style changes in the base stylesheet must always be mirrored in the theme-specific overrides.
-Keeping these stylesheets synchronized is a laborious hassle.
-Wouldn't it be great if we could just _automate_ the generation of these theme overrides from the base source?
+This works, but makes updating difficult.
+All changes in the base stylesheet must be mirrored in the theme-specific overrides.
+Keeping these stylesheets synchronized is tedious and error-prone.
+It would be great if we could just _automate_ the generation of these theme overrides from the base source...

-Sass Thematic can help.
+That is Sass Thematic.

 ## How it works:

 ### 1. Configure

-Provide file paths to your main Sass file, and to a vars file with all your theme variables defined.
+Provide file paths for your main Sass file, and for a vars file with all of your theme variables defined.
 We extract the names of all theme variables from this vars file.
+For example:

 **In *_theme_vars.scss*:**